Kong/docs.konghq.com/app/dev-portal/portals/customization/custom-pages.md

 {:.note}
 > *`home` is a special page representing the `/` path.
 If this page is deleted, you'll need to create it from the Pages API.*

+{:.important}
+> Custom pages are limited to 1 000 000 characters.

 #### Reserved paths

 The Portal requires a number of reserved paths from the root of the URL to properly function.